Reynold A. Nicholson: Students

 Among Nicholson's students was A. J. Arberry, a translator of Rumi and the Quran.
-Another student, Muhammad Iqbal was the famous poet and has been called the "Spiritual Father of Pakistan".
+Another student, Muhammad Iqbal, was a famous poet and has been called the "Spiritual Father of Pakistan".
+He briefly tutored Shoghi Effendi, Guardian of the Baha'i Faith, during summer holidays when the latter was a student at Oxford in 1920-1921.
+The subject was translation techniques.